Skip to main content

 Format the File

-Input files must include identifier fields and (for Onboarding use cases where you're receiving RampID packets) can also include segment data fields if desired.
+Input files must include identifier fields and (for Activation use cases where you're receiving RampID packets) can also include segment data fields if desired.

 Before uploading a file to the input location, make sure to format the data according to these guidelines: